 Greg Schochet (Teaches Tuesday and Wednesday) Mandolin / Bluegrass Guitar firstname.lastname@example.org 720-837-5535 Greg Schochet is an integral part of Colorado's thriving music community, in demand as a performer, producer and teacher.
 Equally adept on guitar and mandolin, Greg is fluent in a number of acoustic and electric styles, including bluegrass, swing, folk, blues, and more.
 He's played with a number of notable bands, including Runaway Truck Ramp, The All Night Honky Tonk All-Stars, and currently Halden Wofford & the Hi*Beams, one of Denver's most acclaimed honky-tonk and western swing bands.
 His stature as a player and experience as a session musician made him well suited to guiding aspiring musicians and songwriters.
-Watch Greg demo the Santa Cruz D-12 in the video below.
+See Greg in action in the videos below.

 René Heredia Guitar - Flamenco email@example.com 303-722-0054 René Heredia is a leading figure in the development of flamenco guitar and dance in the United States.
 He has contributed as a performer, teacher, choreographer, educator, mentor, composer and recording artist.
 His performances, master classes and workshops for the last forty years have won René the Governor’s and Mayor’s Awards for Excellence in the Arts for performance and education.
 René recently received from the Carson Brierly Dance Library the Award as “Living Legend of Dance in Colorado” and was nominated two times for the Lifetime Achievement Award from the Colorado Dance Alliance.
 He has won the Grand Prix de Disc from France.
 Learn more about René's amazing life in the video below.